vuestorefront/vue-storefront/README.md

 # Vue Storefront - PWA for eCommerce
 Vue Storefront is a standalone PWA storefront for your eCommerce, possible to connect with any eCommerce backend (eg. Magento, [Pimcore](https://github.com/DivanteLtd/pimcore2vuestorefront),  Prestashop or Shopware) through the API.

-Sign up for a demo at https://vuestorefront.io/ (Vue Storefront integrated with Magento2).

 Vue Storefront is and always will be in the open source.
 Anyone can use and support the project, we want it to be a tool for the improvement of the shopping experience.
-The project is still in the proof of concept phase. **We are looking for Contributors and Designer willing to help us in the solution development.**
+The project is in the **production ready** phase.

+**We are looking for Contributors and Designer willing to help us in the solution development.**

 ## See it in action